Censored Semi-Bandits: A Framework for Resource Allocation with Censored Feedback: Different Thresholds

-The value of $W$ in CSB-DT is set such that the probability of estimated threshold does not lie in $[\theta_i, \theta_i+\gamma]$ for all arms is bounded by $\delta$.
-Following lemma gives the bounds on the number of rounds needed to find the allocation equivalent threshold $\hat{\btheta}$ with high probability.
+The value of $W$ in \ref{alg:CSB-DT} is set such that the probability of estimated threshold does not lie in $[\theta_i, \theta_i+\gamma]$ for all arms is bounded by $\delta$.
+Following lemma gives the bounds on the number of rounds needed to find the allocation equivalent for threshold vector $\btheta$ with high probability.

 \begin{restatable}{lem}{MultiTheta} Let $(\bmu,\btheta, Q)$ be an instance of CSB such that $\gamma>0$ and $\mu_1 \geq \epsilon>0$.
-Then with probability at least $1-\delta$, the number of rounds needed by threshold estimation phase of \textnormal{CSB-DT} to find an allocation equivalent of $\btheta$ is bounded as
+Then with probability at least $1-\delta$, the number of rounds needed by threshold estimation phase of \ref{alg:CSB-DT} to find the allocation equivalent for threshold vector $\btheta$ is bounded as

 \end{restatable}